arcus/education_modules/database_normalization/database_normalization.md

 In a normalized database, we separate data into tables representing different logical **entities**, like "address", "procedure", "medication", "device", etc., and give each of these entities an identifier (like "device\_id" or "medication\_id") to identify a particular instance of the entity.

 This id number can also be a **primary key** if it will only appear once in the entity table (say, for an item identifier that you don't want to be duplicated).
 Imagine a "medication" table with rows that include a medication id and information about that medication (like its brand name, generic name, and whether it requires a prescription).
 Or think of an "item" table which includes an item id, along with details about that item, like the manufacturer and description.
-Each row is unique, and the id as a primary key won't repeat (SQL enforces this and won't let you add a new row with the same primary key).
+Each row is unique, and the id as a primary key won't repeat.
+If you're using a SQL database, it's very helpful to know that SQL enforces this and won't let you add a new row in a table with a primary key that already exists.

 We tend to only include in these entity tables the data elements that have a single value that is relatively stable (like medication generic name, device bar code, patient date of birth, or medical procedure billing code).
 We may exclude things from entity tables that could have multiple values or change frequently (for example, we would probably exclude patient insurance provider from the patient table).